Keretapi Tanah Melayu: Services

-As a national railway company, KTMB is involved in the business of providing rail-based transportation.
+As a national railway company, KTM is involved in the business of providing rail-based transportation.
 This can be divided into four major services:

 KTM Intercity

-KTM Intercity (Malay: KTM Antarabandar) is the brand name for long-haul passenger trains that connect cities and major towns served by the KTMB rail network.
+KTM Intercity (Malay: KTM Antarabandar) is the brand name for long-haul passenger trains that connect cities and major towns served by the KTM rail network.

-The service is provided using conventional locomotive-hauled coaches and DMUs.
-Services span the length of the network, except branch-lines.
-Daily services convey passengers from:
+The service is provided using conventional locomotive-hauled coaches and newer diesel multiple units (DMUs).
+Services span the length of East Coast Line, and a small portion of the West Coast Line network.
+Current daily services include: